CmdrNorthpaw/Patch-Notes/Minecraft-Bedrock-Edition/Minecraft-Beta-1.15.0.54-(Xbox-One-Windows10-Android).md

       *  Fixed a crash that could occur when using the Character Creator
       *  Fixed a crash that could happen if a slime targeted something and lost sight of it

-    General
+   General:
-        Fixed an issue that prevented players from being teleported to a nearby chunk that the game thought was too far away Fixed an issue that was preventing chunks from loading in correctly when travelling between dimensions (MCPE-63268) Fixed an issue that prevented Strongholds from generating with libraries and portal rooms (MCPE-63713) Ocean Monuments once again generate with the correct interior structures (MCPE-63523)
+      *  Fixed an issue that prevented players from being teleported to a nearby chunk that the game thought was too far away

-    Gameplay
+      *  Fixed an issue that was preventing chunks from loading in correctly when travelling between dimensions (MCPE-63268)
+      *  Fixed an issue that prevented Strongholds from generating with libraries and portal rooms (MCPE-63713)
+      *  Ocean Monuments once again generate with the correct interior structures (MCPE-63523)

+   Gameplay:
-        Players will no longer be teleported underneath the main island when using an End Gateway (MCPE-63284) Fixed an issue that meant Pillager Patrols could spawn in unexpected places (MCPE-58285) Fixed an issue that prevented inventories from being opened after riding a mount (MCPE-63196)
+      *  Players will no longer be teleported underneath the main island when using an End Gateway (MCPE-63284)

-    Mobs
+      *  Fixed an issue that meant Pillager Patrols could spawn in unexpected places (MCPE-58285)
+      *  Fixed an issue that prevented inventories from being opened after riding a mount (MCPE-63196)

+   Mobs:
-        Tweaked the Iron Golem strolling animation (MCPE-63151) Fixed an issue that prevented Polar Bears, Parrots, Ocelots, and Dolphins from being leashed (MCPE-63095)
+       * Tweaked the Iron Golem strolling animation (MCPE-63151)
+       * Fixed an issue that prevented Polar Bears, Parrots, Ocelots, and Dolphins from being leashed (MCPE-63095)

-    User Interface
+   User Interface:
-        The "Require players to accept resource packs to join" checkbox is now visible again Fixed the 'Take a tour' navigation arrows in the Marketplace
+       * The "Require players to accept resource packs to join" checkbox is now visible again
+       * Fixed the 'Take a tour' navigation arrows in the Marketplace

-    Add-Ons and Scripting
+   Add-Ons and Scripting:
-        Entities no longer freeze when a component group containing a navigation component is removed
+      *  Entities no longer freeze when a component group containing a navigation component is removed